kurdin/console-remote/README.md

 <a href="#consoleresize">`console.re.size();`</a> <a href="#consolerecss">`console.re.css();`</a> <a href="#consoleremedia">`console.re.media();`</a>

-It simplifies front-end (in browsers) and backend (in node.js) web development and testing.
+Remote JavaScript Console simplifies front-end (in browsers) and backend (in node.js) web development and testing.
 No plugins, no browser extensions requred, pure JavaScript.

 <a href="http://console.re">Console.Re</a> connector (client) script works in **<a href="#supported-platforms">all major browsers</a>** (desktop or mobile) and **node.js** servers running on Linux, Mac, and Windows.